Ana Stojanoska

-Dr. Ana Stojanoska, born 22 November 1977 in Prilep, SR Macedonia is a theatre researcher and writer.
+Ana Stojanoska, born 22 November 1977 in Prilep, SR Macedonia is a theatre researcher and writer.

 Education

 She graduated from the Blaže Koneski Faculty of Philology at Ss.
 Cyril and Methodius University of Skopje in 2001, earned her MA in 2003 and PhD in 2007 in theatrology on the Faculty of Dramatic Arts.

 In March 2002 Stojanoska began work as a freelance associate researcher at the Institute of Theatrology at the University of Skopje, before becoming a coordinator – researcher at the same institute.
 In September 2003 she went for a study stay/specialist activity at the Museum of Dramatic Arts in Belgrade.

 Professional career

 In April 2004 she was elected as a junior assistant for the subject of Macedonian drama and theater at the Faculty of Dramatic Arts at the University of Skopje, and she was reelected for the same subject in February 2007.
 From April 2010 she was elected as assistant professor for the same subject, and in 2011 for the subject of comparative literature as well.
 Since the academic year of 2012/2013 she has been teaching History of world drama and theater.
 These subjects are being taught to students from all study groups in the faculty.
 She is engaged with her subjects in MA studies, and the accreditation for the PhD studies at the Faculty is in procedure, where she has three subjects (for licensing/accreditation as mentor for the same studies as well).
 Stojanoska is a member of the Association for comparative literature of Macedonia and member of the program committee of Macedonian ITI-UNESCO.

-Publishing poetry, prose and essayistic-scientific papers in the field of theater, gender studies and literary-critical theory in Macedonian and foreign literary periodicals.
-She actively cooperates in many events in the field of theatre museology both home and abroad.
+She used to write reviews for theatre plays in the daily newspaper Dnevnik Editor of the book Drami by Dejan Dukovski, Skopje: ProArts (2002).